Railways in Melbourne: Ridership boom and Metro Trains Melbourne

 Beginning in the mid-2000s, a rapid increase in patronage of Melbourne's train network occurred.
-In the three-year period between financial year 2005 and 2008 rail patronage grew by 35 per cent.
+In the three years between the financial year 2005 and 2008, rail patronage grew by 35 per cent.
 Trips grew from 148 million in 2004 to more than 200 million in 2008.

 In November 2007, Singapore's SMRT Transit and Hong Kong's MTR Corporation Limited expressed interest in taking control of Melbourne's suburban rail network from Connex in November 2009, when their contract was to be reviewed.

 On 25 June 2009, Connex lost its bid to renew its contract with the Victorian Government.
 Hong Kong backed and owned MTR Corporation took over the Melbourne train network on 30 November 2009, operating as a locally themed consortium Metro Trains Melbourne.
 MTR is a non-public railway owner and operator in Hong Kong where it is well known for constructing Transit Oriented Developments (TODS) above and around its stations.
 Metro began operation on 1 December 2009, promising to draw on its international experience to improve Melbourne's rail operations.

-Transport Minister Lynne Kosky stated that the Government's A$10.5 billion, 10-year major transport plan, announced in May 2006, had significantly underestimated the usage rates of public transport.
-Original assessments had forecast increases of around 3-4%, far short of the 10% seen year-on-year.
-The State Government responded by purchasing new trains and introduced a new ticketing option that enabled commuters to pay a reduced fare if their journey finished by 7am.
+Transport minister Lynne Kosky stated that the Government's A$10.5 billion, 10-year major transport plan, announced in May 2006, had significantly underestimated the usage rates of public transport.
+Original assessments had forecast increases of around 3–4%, far short of the 10% seen year-on-year.
+The State Government responded by purchasing new trains and introducing a new ticketing option that enabled commuters to pay a reduced fare if their journey finished by 7 am.

-In 2008, the Brumby Government announced a $14.1 billion Victorian Transport Plan to augment Melbourne’s rail network.
+In 2008, the Brumby Government announced a $14.1 billion Victorian Transport Plan to augment Melbourne's rail network.
 The plan included: